Mahmoud3177Khaled/rhel-sysadmin-notes/README.md

 └── README.md
 ```
 ## 📝 Disclaimer
-Note on Formatting: These notes were originally written in the Ubuntu Notes app and exported to Markdown.
-Some formatting (tables, code blocks, headings, lists) may look slightly inconsistent or need minor fixes across files.
+Note on Formatting: These notes were originally written in the Ubuntu Notes app with some of my own formatting.
+Some formatting (tables, code blocks, headings, lists) may look slightly off or need minor fixes across files.
-If you encounter any problems, broken formatting, or inconsistencies, feel free to open an issue — I’d be happy to hear from you and improve the notes!
+If you encounter any problems, broken formatting, or inconsistencies, feel free to open an issue -- I’d be happy to hear from you and improve the notes for everyone!

 ## 🤝 Contributing
 This is a personal learning repository, but contributions, suggestions, corrections, and improvements are very welcome!